martin-lyubenov/react-online-shop/README.md

 Things to be included:
 - Authentication and different acounts
 - Admin rights
-- Loading of prodcuts from Firebase ( products will be very simple, just for show)
+- Loading of prodcuts from Back4app ( products will be very simple, just for show)
 - Adding products to cart (saving)
 - List of all purchased products
 - Adding products